abunuwas/pycon-india-2021/README.md

 ## How to work with this repo

-This repo provides examples for my talk at Manning's API conference 2021, titled "API development worksflows for successful integrations".
+This repo provides examples for my talk at PyCon India 2021, titled "Delivering successful API integrations with documentation-driven development".
 The code includes the implementation of a simple TODO REST API in Python, using the popular FastAPI framework.
 The specification for the API is included under the [oas.yaml](oas.yaml) file.